-Residential.
-A residential district includes land uses where the predominant use is housing.
+- 1. Residential.
+The residential class includes land uses where the predominant use is housing.
 In areas that are zoned residential, buildings may include single family housing, multiple family housing (apartments, duplexes, townhomes, and condominiums) or mobile homes.
-Zoning for residential use may permit some services or work opportunities or may totally exclude business and industry.

-- Non-Residential.
-A non-residential district includes uses that are business related, including commercial, retail, or industrial.
-Zoning for these areas is established to provide separation from incompatible uses, which may include residential neighborhoods. - Public/Institutional.
-This district encompasses a range of public, social, and institutional uses.
+Zoning for residential use may permit some limited, accessory commercial services or work opportunities or may totally exclude business and industry.
+(Corresponding County Zoning Districts: Residential A, Residential B, Residential C, Manufactured Home Community, Rural, and Planned Unit Development) - 2.
+Non-Residential.
+A non-residential class includes uses that are business related, including commercial, retail, or industrial.
+Zoning for these areas is established to provide separation from incompatible uses, which may include residential neighborhoods and non-publicly owned or operated outdoor recreation uses.
+(Corresponding Zoning Districts: Commercial, Light Industrial, Industrial, Recreation and Natural Resource, and Planned Unit Development) - 3.
+Public/Institutional.
+This land use class encompasses a range of public, social, and institutional uses.
 These uses are public or semi-public, and generally tax exempt.
-Specific uses include schools, libraries, parks, municipal buildings, emergency response and public safety buildings, health care facilities, travel- related facilities, places of worship, or other governmental lands.
-As a broad policy plan, the County Land Use Plan will not depict the exact location of these facilities.
-Siting guidelines for new facilities are proposed in the recommendations section of this chapter. - Agricultural and Rural.
-The Agricultural and Rural District is established for areas in which agricultural and certain compatible low intensity uses are encouraged as the principal uses of land.
+Specific uses include schools, libraries, parks, utility infrastructure, municipal buildings, emergency response and public safety buildings, health care facilities, travel-related facilities, places of worship, or other governmental lands.
+As a broad policy, the Future Land Use Map will not depict the exact future location of these facilities.
+Location of public-owned or operated recreation areas and vital public service-oriented uses is less limited than other uses.
+Siting guidelines for new facilities are proposed in the recommendations section of this chapter.
+Any future land use class can accommodate a rezoning to the Public Facilities and Institutional Zoning District.
+(Corresponding Zoning Districts: Public Facilities & Institutional and Recreation and Natural Resource) - 4.
+Agricultural.
+The Agricultural class is established for areas in which agricultural and certain compatible low intensity uses are encouraged as the principal uses of land.
 This district is to preserve agricultural land for food and fiber production; protect productive farming by preventing conflicts between incompatible uses; and especially to implement the provisions of the County Farmland Preservation Plan, when adopted and periodically revised; and comply with the provisions of the Farmland Preservation Law to permit eligible landowners to receive tax credits under ss.
 71.09(11), Wis.
-Stats. - Environmental.
-The Environmental District includes areas where special protection is encouraged because of unique landscape, topographical features, wildlife, or historical value.
-They contain Floodplains; Steep Slopes 30% or greater; Wetlands; Preserved Lands in permanent conservation easements; and viewsheds, historic, archeological, or culturally significant sites.
+Stats.
+(Corresponding Zoning Districts: Exclusive Agriculture and General Agriculture Disticts; suitable to rezone to Recreation and Natural Resource District) - 5.
+Environmental.
+The Environmental class includes areas where special protection is encouraged because of unique landscape, topographical features, wildlife, or historical value.
+They contain Floodplains; Steep Slopes 30% or greater; Wetlands; Preserved Lands in permanent conservation easements; and viewsheds, historic, archaeological, or culturally significant sites.
 Since we do not currently have a zoning district for this environmental land use class, and while development is to be discouraged in these areas, they may be zoned consistent with adjoining zoning districts.